OpenID Connect Client-Initiated Backchannel Authentication (CIBA)¶

 -

-Call the token endpoint with your client credentials.
-You can find more detailed information about access tokens in the BankID OIDC documentation.
+You can find more detailed information about acquiring access tokens in the BankID OIDC documentation.

 -

-In the scope field, include the following permissions:
+In the scope field, include the following:

 , andpermissions/ciba

-Here’s an example of a valid request:
+Here's an example of a valid request in the current

 POST /auth/realms/current/protocol/openid-connect/token HTTP/1.1